P4UL-M/projet_python_Book/README.md

   - if books are not in the same order in the two file, the app migth crash
   - if users are not in the same order in the two file, the app migth also crash
   - error of format in the file migth crash the app or make it corrumpt data and crash

+Note : For X reasons Tkinter may don't update correctly (principaly on Windows), This normally won't happen but if it's the case to correct this you can resize the window of 2 more pixels until the application is fully updated (what force_update do).

 ## formats of files :